 Situational questions focus on how you might react in a particular situation.
 These “What would you do if….” questions are looking for your ability to think on your feet and do the right thing in the circumstances.
 For instance, for a bar manager position you might be asked:

 You can’t anticipate every situation they may ask about, so plan a strategic answer that you can adapt for most situational questions.
 For instance, plan to focus on safety, people, reporting and (this is a good one!) reflection.
+A lot of employers on JOB TODAY wish to hire a candidate quickly and effectively.

 Let’s break down a good answer to the fight scenario question: